-The major goal of the pheasant program in western Washington is to provide an upland bird hunting opportunity.
-The program also encourages participation from young and older-aged hunters.
+The purpose of the pheasant program in western Washington is to provide upland bird hunting opportunity.
+This program encourages participation from new, young and seasoned hunters.

-The cool, wet climate of western Washington combined with the lack of grain farming limits naturally sustained pheasant populations.
-Each year 30,000 to 40,000 pheasants are released on about 25 release sites.\
+Naturally sustained pheasant populations are limited in western Washington due to the cool wet climate and the lack of grain farming limits.
+Each year 35,000 to 40,000 pheasants are released on approximately 25 release sites.

-Most release sites remain the same from one year to the next.
-Maps to those sites are enclosed.
+The majority of release sites remain the same from one year to the next.
+Maps to current sites are enclosed.
 Information and maps for new or relocated sites are available at regional offices listed.

 To protect other wildlife species including waterfowl and raptors, nontoxic shot is required for all upland bird, dove and band-tailed pigeon hunting on all pheasant release sites statewide.

 A western Washington pheasant license is required to hunt pheasants in western Washington.
-A small game license and western Washington punch card are not required to participate.
+A small game license is not required to participate.
 The western Washington pheasant license costs $84.50 for adults and $40.50 for youth (under 16).
 The bag limit is two pheasants of either sex per day.
 A three-day permit is also offered for $40.50 for residents.

 There are several safety issues that hunters should be aware of while hunting on release sites.
 The sites are usually fairly crowded and often relatively close to houses or other types of recreation.
 Hunter orange must be worn by hunters using release sites.
 Be aware of Safety Zone signs and stay away from areas posted as such.
 Other instructions and information will be posted at release sites.

 While it is always important to be courteous to other hunters, it is especially important while hunting crowded release sites.
 A few courtesy rules include:

 - Don't trail or otherwise position yourself to take advantage of other hunters, you may end up in their line of fire!